 We walked from Barangay Manaul, passing Bait, then Panaytayan, and back to Sitio Amaga, using a trail that led us to thick forests and winding mountain gorges.
 These are all Mangyan villages.

-It was in Panaytayan that I saw large Narra trees.
-It was twilight when we reached Sitio Amaga.
+I saw large Narra trees in Panaytayan.
+When we reached Sitio Amaga, it was twilight.
 We were all tired from the hike.
 I was glad to finish the trip without any hitches.

 I had the last conversation with Amâ Anghel.
 I told him that they must be sensitive about exploitation attempts by some politicians and NGOs.
 I suggested that any project initiated in the area must be done through their community leaders, who must serve their best interest.

-Amâ Anghel shared that he could not spend for the college education of one of his daughters.
-He is presently supporting two daughters in college.
-One is taking up education and the other, social work.
+Amâ Anghel shared that he could not afford to pay for one of his daughters’ college educations.
+He is currently supporting two daughters in college.
+One is taking up education, and the other, social work.

-He finds it very hard to support his two university students but he looks forward to seeing them finish a degree.
+He finds supporting his two university students very hard, but he looks forward to seeing them finish their degrees.

-Recalling past events, Amâ Anghel realized that Mangyans are just being used for fundraising by some NGOs and mission groups.
-He said that books had been written about them and sold throughout the world, but they have yet to see genuine help for their group.
+Recalling past events, Amâ Anghel realised that some NGOs and mission groups only use Mangyans for fundraising.
+He said that books have been written about them and sold worldwide, but they have yet to see genuine help for their group.

-The Mangyans see themselves under-equipped in terms of facing the challenges of the new millennium.
+The Mangyans see themselves as under-equipped to face the challenges of the new millennium.

 While the Mangyans have opened their cultural and social borders to live interdependently with the “damo-ongs” (Mangyan term for “strangers” or “lowlanders”), it is the culture of corruption and greed that is slowly engulfing these remnants of an authentic and indigenous Filipino community.